Skip to main content

 Any change to these settings will directly affect the number and position of the Slice markers displayed on the waveform above.

-At any time you can prelisten to the proposed Slices on the Cue bus (refer to Using the Cue Bus for more information) by pressing the lit pads or clicking the Slices on the waveform display.
+At any time you can audition the proposed Slices on the Cue bus (refer to Using the Cue bus for more information) by pressing the lit pads or clicking the Slices on the waveform display.

 Following parameters are available: